webstechno/mydatepicker/README.md

 ### selector attribute

 Selector can be opened or closed using this attribute.
+Value of the selector attribute can be:
+  * [IMySelector](https://github.com/kekeh/mydatepicker/blob/master/src/my-date-picker/interfaces/my-selector.interface.ts) object.
+The value of __open__ property is a boolean value indicating the state of the selector.

 [Here](https://github.com/kekeh/mydatepicker/wiki/Open-selector-with-selector-attribute) is an example on how to use this attribute.
 Another way is to call a function of mydatepicker.
 [Here](https://github.com/kekeh/mydatepicker/wiki/Calling-date-picker-function) is an example.

 ## Callbacks